storpa26/lu-tc4-hack/README.md

 	- [ ] Payment Options
 		- [ ] Owner will get paid through a payment gateway
 			- [ ] Once they received the payment, they will start processing the delivery of the product
+	- [ ] Notification
+		- [ ] Owner will get notification/email on every bids
+	- [ ] Chat
+		- [ ] Owner can do a temporary chat with bidder if they want
 	- [ ] **Premium User VS Freemium User (an owner can open a free account or can upgrade their account to have extra benefits)**
-		- [ ] Normal users can list at max 10 products within a month where as for premium users it will be unlimited
+		- [ ] Normal users can list at max 10 products within a month whereas for premium users it will be unlimited
 		- [ ] For premium users the platform will boost their product to appear in the first place on the listing page or whenever customers do a search for the product